clerk/docs/popular-guides/multi-factor-authentication.md

 Clerk provides a [\<SignIn />](../components/sign-in/sign-in.md) pre-built component that renders a sign in form and takes care of authenticating users and creating a session.

 Note that you don't need to pass any special options to the pre-built **\<SignIn />** component.
-Multi-factor authentication will just work once users enable it under their profile settings, since it's already been configured through the [Clerk Dashboard](https://dashboard.clerk.dev).
+Multi-factor authentication will just work once users enable it under their profile settings, since it's already been configured on the [Multi-factor authentication page](https://dashboard.clerk.dev/last-active?path=user-authentication/multi-factor).

 {% tabs %}
 {% tab title="Clerk React" %}